Solid fuel

 Solid fuel refers to various forms of solid material that can be burnt to release energy, providing heat and light through the process of combustion.
 Solid fuels can be contrasted with liquid fuels and gaseous fuels.
-Common examples of solid fuels include wood, charcoal, peat, coal, hexamine fuel tablets, dry dung, wood pellets, corn, wheat, rye, and other grains.
+Common examples of solid fuels include wood, charcoal, peat, coal, hexamine fuel tablets, dry dung, wood pellets, corn, wheat, rice, rye, and other grains.
 Solid fuels are extensively used in rocketry as solid propellants.
 Solid fuels have been used throughout human history to create fire and solid fuel is still in widespread use throughout the world in the present day.

 Solid fuel from biomass is regarded as a renewable energy source which can contribute to climate change mitigation efforts.
 Solid fuel from fossil fuels (i.e. coal) is not a renewable energy.

 Types

 Biomass

 Biomass that is used for energy production can be processed into solid fuels but also into liquid or gaseous fuels.
 In comparison, the term biofuel is nowadays mainly (but not exclusively) used for liquid or gaseous fuels, used for transportation.

 Pellet fuels are made from compressed organic matter or biomass.
 Pellets can be made from any one of five general categories of biomass: industrial waste and co-products, food waste, agricultural residues, energy crops, and untreated lumber.
 Wood pellets are the most common type of pellet fuel.